Seagate/cortx/doc/community-build/docker/cortx-all/README.md

-# Generate CORTX container image
+# Generate CORTX container images

 This document provides step-by-step instructions to build required binaries and generate the CORTX-ALL container image.